Art-of-WiFi/UniFi-API-browser/README.md

 Please note that the bundled API client supports many more API endpoints, not all make sense to add to the API browser though.

 ### Requirements
-- a web server with PHP and cURL modules installed (tested on apache2 with PHP Version 5.6.1 and cURL 7.42.1)
+- a web server with PHP and cURL modules installed (tested on apache2 with PHP Version 5.6.1 and cURL 7.42.1 and with PHP 7.0.7 and cURL 7.37.0)
 - network connectivity between this web server and the server (and port) where the UniFi controller is running (in case you are seeing errors, please check out [this issue](https://github.com/Art-of-WiFi/UniFi-API-browser/issues/4))
 - clients using this tool should have internet access because the CSS and JS files are loaded from CDNs.